SDGforskning/sdg-strings/SDG02_query_action_WoS.md

 > **2.2 By 2030, end all forms of malnutrition, including achieving, by 2025, the internationally agreed targets on stunting and wasting in children under 5 years of age, and address the nutritional needs of adolescent girls, pregnant and lactating women and older persons.**
 >
-> 2.2.1 Prevalence of stunting (height for age <-2 standard deviation from the median of the World Health Organization (WHO) Child Growth Standards) among children under 5 years of age
+> 2.2.1 Prevalence of stunting (height for age less than -2 standard deviation from the median of the World Health Organization (WHO) Child Growth Standards) among children under 5 years of age
 >
-> 2.2.2 Prevalence of malnutrition (weight for height >+2 or <-2 standard deviation from the median of the WHO Child Growth Standards) among children under 5 years of age, by type (wasting and overweight)
+> 2.2.2 Prevalence of malnutrition (weight for height more than +2 or less than -2 standard deviation from the median of the WHO Child Growth Standards) among children under 5 years of age, by type (wasting and overweight)
 >
 > 2.2.3 Prevalence of anaemia in women aged 15 to 49 years, by pregnancy status (percentage)